USDTV: Services

 USDTV served customers in and near Salt Lake City, Utah, Albuquerque, New Mexico, Las Vegas, Nevada, and Dallas, Texas.

-The company used extra bandwidth on digital television stations to send channels to subscribers who had a special set-top box digital tuner provided by the company and an attic- or roof-mounted antenna which were available nationwide via Walmart and in the West by RC Willey furniture and electronics stores.
+The company used extra bandwidth on digital television stations to send channels to subscribers who had a special set-top box digital tuner (USDIGITAL) provided by the company and an attic- or roof-mounted antenna which were available nationwide via Walmart and in the West by RC Willey furniture and electronics stores.
 The USDIGITAL brand boxes sold where the service was not available operated like an ordinary digital television tuner.
 Two technology companies, eWest and ServicePower, partnered to help clients install the equipment while self-installers would get two months free.

 The cost for the basic-tier service was $19.95 per month.
 USDTV also offered Starz! for an additional monthly fee.
 The basic tier started out with 11 cable channels: ESPN, ESPN2, Disney Channel, Toon Disney, Discovery Channel, TLC, Lifetime, Lifetime Movie Network, Home & Gardening Television, Fox News, and the Food Network.
 By July 2003, the service had 30 channels.
+It also had plans to expand its cable line-up beyond the initial offer of 10 paid networks.